jclaggett/seqex/README.md

 The core expression engine works and can be used to describe very complex patterns.
 It is not quick compared to regexes but I've used it to parse hundreds of files in a few seconds.
-The big item missing at this point is an analyzer for optimizing a trees of Seqexes.
+The big item missing at this point is an analyzer for optimizing a sequence expression tree.
 I would not consider the API solid just yet but that will improve through use.

 ## Basic Concepts (verdicts and models)